DataONEorg/Education/_lessons/lessons/07_metadata/index.md

 # What Makes a Good Metadata Record?

-.one-half[Acronyms
+.one-half[**Acronyms**
 - Spell out acronyms with first use.
 Many acronyms have multiple meanings (e.g., DOI)
-- Use widely known acronyms only when it corresponds to specific metadata fields such as file formats (e.g.,TIFF, JPEG, PDF) ]
+- Use widely known acronyms only when it corresponds to specific metadata fields such as file formats (e.g., TIFF, JPEG, PDF) ]

 .one-half[![Photo Attribution: Photo by Michelle Chang.
 All Rights Reserved](images/  )